-Make a batch of this 5 ingredient BBQ ranch dressing, and you've got a dressing/sauce that's super versatile and bursting with flavor.
+Make a batch of this 5 ingredient BBQ ranch dressing, and you've got a dressing/dipping sauce that's versatile and flavorful.
 It'll definitely be your go-to salad dressing, chicken marinade, fry dip, and whatever else you want to eat it with.
-It'll definitely bump up your dressing and sauce game!

 If you're a big ranch dressing fan like I am, elevate your fave salad dressing and dip with some BBQ sauce, and you've got a ranch-y tangy BBQ ranch dressing that's great on oh so many foods.

 There are lots of homemade ranch dressing recipes out there, and they're good and all, but if you're anything like me, you love the traditional mix it yourself Hidden Valley ranch.
-The mix tastes way different than the bottle of ranch, and I think the mix tastes so much better than the pre-made dressing.
+Don't mess with something that works & is easy.

 Instead of making your own ranch dressing, get yourself a packet (or a jar of the seasoning for less waste!), add your own mayo & Greek yogurt, milk, and BBQ sauce.